 A variety of other respiratory and psychological parameters were also used to make an even fairer assessment of the baseline characteristics and impact of interventions on outcomes.
-In line with the existing literature, and as an impact of PR programs [26-30], respiratory symptom perception measured in terms of mMRC dyspnea scale, lung function measured by FEV1 and exercise capacity measured by 6-MWD distance showed improvement in all three groups.
-Improvement in mMRC dyspnea scale was maximal in Group B, when compared amongst the three groups.
+In line with the existing literature, and as an impact of PR programs [26-30], respiratory symptom perception measured in terms of mMRC dyspnea scale, lung function measured by FEV1, and exercise capacity measured by 6-MWD showed improvement in all three groups.
+Improvement in the mMRC dyspnea scale was maximal in group B when compared among the three groups.
 SGRQ score is a commonly used scale for studying QOL in various respiratory disorders and has shown comparable validity and reliability for the assessment of COPD patients in the past [26,31-33].
-All the 3 groups showed significant improvement in the QOL as measured by SGRQ at follow-up, and the results are consistent with the available literature [24,28].
-The maximal improvement in SGRQ was seen in Group B, followed by Group C and A. However, no significant additional improvement in Group B/C in terms of FEV1 and 6-MWD were seen.
-Our findings with respect to inter-group comparisons reflect the fact that psychiatric interventions/ counselling in any form can lead to an improvement in symptom perception, QOL and various mental health parameters, however, the parameters which measure the disability/ limitations due to underlying respiratory disease (like FeV1 and 6-MWD) do not show any additional improvement.
-These respiratory parameters,(FeV1 and 6-MWD) which are actually representative of underlying respiratory problem show improvement with PR programs irrespective of the presence of psychiatric co-morbidities or the use of counselling/ specialist psychiatric management, and the same was seen in our study.
+All three groups showed significant improvement in the OOL as measured by SGRO at followup, and the results are consistent with the available literature [24,28].
+The maximal improvement in SGRQ was seen in group B, followed by groups C and A. However, no significant additional improvement in group B/C in terms of FEV_1 and 6-MWD was seen.
+Our findings with respect to inter-group comparisons reflect the fact that psychiatric interventions/counseling in any form can lead to an improvement in symptom perception, QOL, and various mental health parameters; however, the parameters that measure the disability/limitations due to underlying respiratory disease (like FeV1 and 6-MWD) do not show any additional improvement.
+These respiratory parameters (FeV1 and 6-MWD) that are actually representative of underlying respiratory problems show improvement with PR programs irrespective of the presence of psychiatric comorbidities or the use of counseling/specialist psychiatric management, and the same was seen in our study.

-When the psychiatric parameters were analysed, it was seen that PDT score, CSCL score and WHOQOL-Bref-26 score improved significantly at follow-up in all the three groups.
-There was a significant decrease in distress with patients better placed while coping with difficult situations in daily routines and reported a better overall quality of life.
-Our findings of improvement in all the three groups validate the role of PR in decreasing the distress and improving the coping strategies and QOL of COPD patients.
-However, maximum improvement in group B followed by group C and then group A, showed the additional benefit of psychiatric intervention, which is definitely better than the benefit of counselling by a non-expert (Group C) or PR alone (Group A).
-Incidentally, we could not find any study where serial PDT score was used to evaluate the role of psychological intervention in management of COPD patients.
-The results with respect to CSCL and QOL from our study are similar as observed previously [27,34,35].
-Similarly, as seen in the past, DASS score also improved maximally with specific psychiatric management (group B), again stressing the benefit of definitive treatment by a psychiatrist in patients with psychological distress [36].
+When the psychiatric parameters were analyzed, it was seen that the PDT score, CSCL score, and WHOQOL-Bref-26 score improved significantly at follow-up in all three groups.
+There was a significant decrease in distress, with patients better placed while coping with difficult situations in daily routines and reported a better overall quality of life.
+Our findings of improvement in all three groups validate the role of PR in decreasing distress and improving the coping strategies and QOL of COPD patients.
+However, the maximum improvement in group B followed by group C and then group A showed the additional benefit of psychiatric intervention, which is definitely better than the benefit of counseling by a nonexpert (group C) or PR alone (group A).
+Incidentally, we could not find any study where serial PDT score was used to evaluate the role of psychological intervention in the management of COPD patients.
+The results concerning CSCL and QOL from our study are similar as observed previously [27,34,35].
+Similarly, as seen in the past, the DASS score also improved maximally with specific psychiatric management (group B), again stressing the benefit of definitive treatment by a psychiatrist in patients with psychological distress [36].